project-lightlin/SmartQSM/README.md

 >
 > Third-party: [rTwig](https://github.com/aidanmorales/rTwig/)
 >
 > *We would like to thank all the developers who help build the ecosystem!
-We also recommend reaching out to the authors by email to share your ecosystem-related project!*
+We also recommend reaching out to the author by email to share your ecosystem-related project!*

 ## :smiley: First Impression